-1. Select Design>Parts from the TOC.
+1. Go to Contents --> Design --> Parts.
 In this example, we use RootPart.

 2. Click the Display Settings button.
-The Display Settings dialog appears.
-It displays the Tree Grid view configuration.
+The Display Settings dialog appears with the Tree Grid view configuration.

 - 3. Enter a number in the Max Visible Children on Expand field to change the number of child nodes that are returned when the parent Item is expanded. - 4.
-Click the Toggle Visibility icon for a related Item to turn it off.
+Click the Toggle Visibility button for a related Item to turn it off.
 The selected Item is highlighted and grayed out.
 In the example below, the selected part has a recursive association which is also turned off.